barbushin/dater/readme.md

 # Install

-The recommended way to install Dater is [through composer](http://getcomposer.org).
+The recommended way to install Dater is through [Composer](http://getcomposer.org).
 You can see [package information on Packagist.](https://packagist.org/packages/dater/dater)

 ```JSON